Learning Self-Consistency for Deepfake Detection: Related Work

 \section{Related Work}

-\xhdr{Deepfake Generation.} In general, there are four common types of Deepfake~\cite{tolosana2020deepfakes}: whole image synthesis, modification of facial attribute or expression, and face identity swap.
-The 3D models \cite{thies-cvpr16}, AutoEncoders \cite{tewari2017mofa,vahdat2020nvae}, or Generative Adversarial Networks \cite{karras-cvpr19,karras-arxiv19,liu-cvpr19,choi-cvpr20} are used to generate the image and blend it back to the original images.
+\xhdr{Deepfake Generation.} There are four common types of deepfake~\cite{tolosana2020deepfakes}: entire image synthesis, modification of facial attribute or expression, and face identity swap.
+3D models \cite{thies-cvpr16}, AutoEncoders \cite{tewari2017mofa,vahdat2020nvae}, or Generative Adversarial Networks \cite{karras-cvpr19,karras-arxiv19,liu-cvpr19,choi-cvpr20} are used to generate the fake image segment, which is then blended back to the original image.

-\xhdr{Deepfake Detection.} To detect the whole image synthesis, recent research~\cite{yu-iccv19,neves-jstsp20,huang-arxiv20,wang-cvpr20} observes that generated images contain specific cues that can be easily detected, and the trained models have exhibited good generalization ability across synthesis methods.
-To support the research on detecting the other types of face manipulations, several Deepfake datasets are released~\cite{yang-icassp18,korshunov-arxiv18,roessler-iccv19,dufour-dfd,li-cvpr20_2,dolhansky-arxiv20,jiang-cvpr20,zi-acm20} and countermeasures have been introduced.
+\xhdr{Deepfake Detection.} To detect the whole image synthesis, recent research~\cite{yu-iccv19,neves-jstsp20,huang-arxiv20,wang-cvpr20} observes that GAN-generated images contain specific cues that can be easily detected, and the trained models have exhibited good generalization ability across different synthesis methods.
+To support the research on detecting the other types of face manipulations, several deepfake datasets are released~\cite{yang-icassp18,korshunov-arxiv18,roessler-iccv19,dufour-dfd,li-cvpr20_2,dolhansky-arxiv20,jiang-cvpr20,zi-acm20} and countermeasures have been introduced.
 FakeSpotter~\cite{wang-arxiv19} is proposed with a layer-wise neuron behavior for fake face detection.
-Tolosana~\etal~\cite{tolosana-arxiv20} split the facial image into pieces and make binary predictions on these local regions.
-Kumar~\etal~\cite{kumar-arxiv20} train a triplet network with positive and negative samples.
 Recurrent neural networks~\cite{sabir-cvprw19} and various types of 3D ConvNets~\cite{lima-arxiv20} are utilized to detect the manipulation artifacts across the video frames.
-However, binary classifiers are criticized for their interpretability, and several localization methods are introduced through either multi-task learning~\cite{nguyen-btas19} or attention-based mechanisms~\cite{dang-cvpr20}.
-To improve the generalization ability, DSP-FWA~\cite{li-cvprw19} and Face X-ray~\cite{li-cvpr20oral} also make their own data generation pipeline and the latter focuses on predicting the blending boundaries in fake video frames.
-Our approach also lies in this line but has several main differences.
-First, from a methodology perspective, our approach focuses on learning similarity representations by measuring local patch consistency for patch-wise consistency recognition rather than spotting face wrapping or blending artifacts; Second, from a network design perspective, our approach is more simple, which can use any common network as the backbone.
-The designed inconsistency predictor only contains a few parameters and can serve as a plugin module.
+However, binary classifiers are criticized for their interpretability, and several localization methods are introduced through either multi-task learning~\cite{nguyen-btas19} or attention-based mechanisms~\cite{dang-cvpr20,zhao-cvpr21}.
+To improve the generalization ability, DSP-FWA~\cite{li-cvprw19} and Face X-ray~\cite{li-cvpr20oral} also make their data generation pipeline and the latter focuses on predicting the blending boundaries in fake video frames.